w3c/wai-quick-start/source/advocating.html.erb.md

 ---
-title: "Accessibility Tips for Advocacy"
+title: "Advocating: Tips for championing accessibility in organizations"
 status: editors-draft
 ---